 Each month Fiction Kitchen puts on a vegan brunch at the Pinhook in Durham, NC.
 If you are nearby, it’s not to be missed.
 Yesterday, they blessed us with a state fair menu of: corn dogs, mac and cheese, and apple fritters.
-It’s was so much fun to eat and super yummy too.
+It’s was so much fun to eat, and super yummy too.

 So, how could I even think of anything other than fair food after that?
 I blame you, Fiction Kitchen, for my newest obsession…

-I still wanted this oatmeal to be healthy enough to eat for breakfast so pouring caramel over it was not in the cards.
+I still wanted this oatmeal to be healthy enough to eat for breakfast, so pouring caramel over it was not in the cards.
 Instead, I used a little more sweetener than I normally do and made the choice to use brown sugar.
 I added the brown sugar into the coconut milk (beverage – not canned) and applesauce so that it would all cook together.
-Usually I add sweetener after the cooking, but it got a more caramel-like flavor by letting it all cook together.
+Usually I add sweetener after the cooking, but it got more caramel-like in flavor by letting it all cook together.

 This is not an exact replica taste-wise, but it was close enough to make me happy today.
 I’m going to do some more experimenting with vegan caramel flavors.

 ** Make sure to check out my other oatmeal recipes.
 I have over 40 different flavors!